 Meets the 1st Tuesday monthly, 9:15 am – 10:30 am

 Developing our workforce for today & tomorrow.
 Facilitates partnerships between Chamber members, local businesses, educational institutions, and school systems through activities and events that are mutually beneficial.
-Locations can vary so please contact Suzanne Lewis to learn more.
+They include monthly Spotlight Speakers, and planning National Young Readers Day at elementary schools, Career Fairs at middle schools and for CTE (Career Technical Education) programs, and Speed Networking at high schools.
+To learn more contact Suzanne Lewis .

 Meets the 2nd Monday monthly at Chamber HQ, 1:30-2:30 p.m.

 Ideal for members who want to keep an eye on commercial developments, opportunities to grow and diversify the local economy and assist municipalities with long-range planning.
 Meetings feature guest speakers.
-Contact Brendon Shaw to learn more.
+Contact Ross Snare at: email@example.com to learn more.

 Ambassadors play a pivotal role in the success of our Chamber; building and increasing awareness, visibility & membership for the Prince William Chamber of Commerce.
 They also help recruit new members while increasing retention by supporting and involving members in programs, events and opportunities provided by the Chamber.